Doubly transitive equiangular tight frames that contain regular simplices: The binders of symplectic equiangular tight frames and their duals

 \item When $\bbF=\bbF_Q$ has order $Q$, the number of Lagrangian subspaces of $\calV$ is $\prod_{j=1}^{J}(Q^j+1)$. \end{enumerate} \end{lemma}

 Combining these results with our prior observations yields the following main result:

-\begin{theorem} For any prime $P$ and positive integer $J$, the binder of the dual $\bfPsi$ of $P^{2J}$-vector symplectic ETF $\bfPhi$ (Definition~\ref{def.symplectic ETF}) consists of all affine Lagrangian subspaces of $\calV$, that is, all subsets of $\calV$ of the form $\bfv+\calL$ where $\bfv\in\calV$ and $\calL^\perp=\calL$; it forms a BIBD with parameters
+\begin{theorem} For any prime $P$ and positive integer $J$, the binder of the dual $\bfPsi$ of a $P^{2J}$-vector symplectic ETF $\bfPhi$ (Definition~\ref{def.symplectic ETF}) consists of all affine Lagrangian subspaces of $\calV$, that is, all subsets of $\calV$ of the form $\bfv+\calL$ where $\bfv\in\calV$ and $\calL^\perp=\calL$.
+This binder forms a BIBD with parameters

-Moreover, a subset of this binder forms an affine plane of order $Q=P^J$, namely a BIBD with $(V,K,\Lambda,R,B)=(Q^2,Q,1,Q+1,Q(Q+1))$. \end{theorem}
+Moreover, a subset of this binder forms an affine plane of order $Q=P^J$. namely a BIBD with $(V,K,\Lambda,R,B)=(Q^2,Q,1,Q+1,Q(Q+1))$. \end{theorem}

 \begin{proof} By Lemma~\ref{lemma.binder of symplectic}, $\bin(\bfPsi)$ consists of sets of the form $\bfv+\calL$ where $\bfv\in\calV$ and $\calL$ is a $P^J$-vector totally orthogonal subset of $\calV$.
 For any such $\calL$, Lemma~\ref{lemma.totally orthogonal} gives that $\Span(\calL)$ is a totally orthogonal subspace of $\calV$ and so moreover that $\dim(\Span(\calL))\leq J$.
 Thus, $P^J=\#(\calL)\leq\#(\Span(\calL))\leq P^J$, implying that $\calL=\Span(\calL)$ is a totally orthogonal subspace of $\calV$ with $\#(\calL)=P^J$, i.e., $\dim(\calL)=J$.
 Lemma~\ref{lemma.totally orthogonal} gives that any such $\calL$ is Lagrangian.
 Conversely, any Lagrangian subspace $\calL$ is totally orthogonal and, by Lemma~\ref{lemma.totally orthogonal}, has $\dim(\calL)=J$ and so $\#(\calL)=P^J$.
 Thus indeed,